TwinFlame-Development/horoscopeAPI/examples/README.rst

 TwinFlame - The Horoscope API
 #################################

- API programmers, the stars predict that sample code snippets will be your ally today, but be careful not to rely too heavily on their power nor syntax.
+ API programmers, the stars predict that these sample code snippets will be your ally today, but be careful not to rely too heavily on their power nor syntax - ultimately, you must take charge of your own implementation.
 Don't worry, though, for the wisdom of the API documentation will guide you towards the light.
 Remember to double-check the parameters, as using the wrong ones can cause unintended consequences.
-May your day be as productive as a successful API integration, and may your code be as reliable as a trusted sample snippet, but beware of its limitations!
+May your day be as productive as a successful API integration, and may your code be as reliable as a trusted sample snippet, but beware of their limitations!

 Please note that the code examples provided here are intended to serve as a starting point for your own development efforts and may need to be adapted to work within the specifics of your unique environment.